 For this iteration, we developed pricing models, developed goals and pathways for said goals in our impact map, and began thinking of the various costs we would incur as a legitimate business in financial statements.

-For visual design, we created a mood board outlining the style we wanted to implement in our product.
+During this stage, a mood board was created to outline the style we wanted to implement in our product.
 From there, we developed a style guide with specific fonts and colours to be used throughout KINDR.

 Our next visual design goals are focusing on the logo, tone, and brand identity.
 Additionally, the placeholder images will be replaced with in-house designs to showcase game previews and other assets that feel unique to the platform to let the user know they are on KINDR.
 We will accomplish this with styled iconography, use of colour, and bold graphics to invite people in.